barklan/concurrency/notes.md

 A second important property is that all communications happen by means of messages: there is no shared state between actors.
 If an actor wishes to obtain information about the internal state of another actor, it will have to use messages to request this information.
 This allows actors to control access to their state, avoiding problems like the lost-update problem.
 Manipulation of the internal state also happens through messages.

+// slide with elevator

+Now we can describe the whole distributed system as a collection of actors, each with it’s own state, and a collection of circulating messages.

+A system transition is made on any of the following:

+ - an actor transition,
+ - an actor crashes
+ - a message is lost
+ - an external message is introduced in the system (event)

+// slide with erlang and scala logos

+Most common languages that heavily use this model is Erlang and Scala.

+// slide with erlang code

 ### Erlang

 A simple application that uses an actor can be seen below.
 In this application, an actor is defined which acts as a basic counter.
 We send 100.000 increment messages to the actor and then request it to print its internal value.